menu

 Overview

 Cairo is a tiny town located in the state of West Virginia.
-With a population of 168 people and just one neighborhood, Cairo is the 259th largest community in West Virginia.
-Cairo has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 167 people and just one neighborhood, Cairo is the 259th largest community in West Virginia.
+Much of the housing stock in Cairo was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Unlike some towns, Cairo isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cairo are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cairo is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cairo is a town of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Cairo who work in law enforcement and fire fighting (16.00%), management occupations (16.00%), and office and administrative support (12.00%).

 Setting & Lifestyle